YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 ### **1.9 Vertical line**

-The dataset should contain 2 columns.
+The dataset should contain 2 columns with fixed order.
 Column names are **optional**.
 **1st column**: chromosome ID.
 **2nd column**: genomic position of vertical lines.